scalabli/quo/docs/api.rst

 Tests
 -------

-click.testing.CliRunner(charset=None, env=None, echo_stdin=False, mix_stderr=True)
+quo.testing.CliRunner(charset=None, env=None, echo_stdin=False, mix_stderr=True)
 The CLI runner provides functionality to invoke a Click command line script for unittesting purposes in a isolated environment.
 This only works in single-threaded systems without any concurrency as it changes the global interpreter state.

 Parameters
 charset – the character set for the input and output data.
-This is UTF-8 by default and should not be changed currently as the reporting to Click only works in Python 2 properly.
+This is UTF-8 by default and should not be changed currently as the reporting to quo only works in Python 2 properly.

 env – a dictionary with environment variables for overriding.